KyperTech/generator-kyper-react/README.md

 #### Component

-To create a react component class named *Test* run: `yo webpack-redux-react:component Car`
+To create a react component class named *Test* run: `yo kyper-react:component Car`

 Creates a folder within `/components` that matches the name provided.
 Below is the result of the command above being run: